gravitee-io/gravitee-policy-ai-prompt-guard-rails/docs/POLICY_STUDIO_DOC.md

 For more information about creating and managing resources, go to [Resources](https://documentation.gravitee.io/apim/policies/resources)

-NOTE: After the resource is created, the policy must be configured with the corresponding name using the **AI Model Resource Name** property.
+After the resource is created, the policy must be configured with the corresponding name using the **AI Model Resource Name** property.

+>**_NOTE_**: The policy will load the model while handling the first request made to the API.
+Therefore, this first call will take longer than usual, as it includes the model loading time.
+Subsequent requests will be processed faster.

 ## Notice